 The compound is known to be the Largest and best preserved necropolis of this culture of the entire Mediterranean.
 In it they found more than 3.000 tombs Punic and access wells, called hypogeous.
 During the visit to the museum you can get into some of these hypogea since they are equipped with access stairs and even lighting.

 Just next to the Punic necropolis of Puig des Molins is the extension of the Dalt Vila Archaeological Museum.
 In it you can contemplate different Punic and Phoenician remains, models and even Pantheon of the gods Baal Hamon and Eshmum, in addition to Tanit, the Carthaginian goddess of Ibiza.

-The museum itself presents its route to visitors as «A trip to death in ancient Ibiza», a way of knowing the customs and traditions of the island at that time.
+The museum itself presents its route to visitors as "A journey to death in old Ibiza", a way of knowing the customs and traditions of the island at that time.

 The headquarters of the Punic Necropolis of Puig des Molins currently host different activities for children and adults in order to awaken the curiosity of tourists and residents for the different cultures that inhabited the island and, in general, to publicize part of our history.

 -Summer: From April 1 to September 30 from Tuesday to Saturday from 10 a.m. to 14 p.m. and from 18:30 p.m. to 21 p.m.
 Sundays from 10 to 14 hours.

 -Winter: From October 1 to March 31 from Tuesday to Saturday from 9:30 a.m. to 15 p.m.
 Sundays from 10 to 14 hours.

 -Closed Monday and holidays.

 How to get there